|Interstellar war destroyed the navigation beams, leaving thousands

 Hoax For All of Us!

 Just by finding this page, you've made your way inside an inside-joke I'm very fond of.
 Now that you're one of the cabal who know the secret, join us in exploring EC - and in exploring the alternate gaming history it comes from!
 If you're feeling really naughty, have fun passing EC off as a genuine "lost classic" to gamers who haven't heard of it yet.
 You'll probably go to hell for that, but hey - there'll be gamers.
 If that sounds like an enjoyable path to eternal damnation, you'll enjoy The Encounter Critical Mailing List!
 Join and download yet more free stuff (including the mysterious Encounter Critical FAQ, character sheets, the computer game, and some very awesome fan material) and meet strange gamers.
 And it's moderated (by the able Jeff Rients), so it won't fill your inbox with unexpected 90-post threads about how phasic Thrazar's lapels are.
 Which is not to say we'd never discuss it.
 Prefer something Googlier?
 The EC Community on Google+ awaits!
 For maximum exposure to unmodulated phasic radiation, try both.
+So happy with the game you need a mug or poster of that sweet, sweet map?
+Alrighty then.

 |The Saturday Night Dragon Slayers